Fllarpell/MOTO/README.md

 # MOTO
-The project creacted with goal merge multifiles projects to the once file and build the file taking into account project dependencies
+The project creacted with goal merge multifile projects to the once file and build the file taking into account project dependencies